andyytea/focs/README.md

 I'll mainly be implementing the exercises that look interesting and documenting any elegant definitions or unique points from each chapter.

+Note: Put this on hold until math becomes a roadblock.